Last Updated on January 2026

 What Information Is Contained in a Divorce Decree?

-The document contains data related to all aspects of marriage termination, including but not limited to decisions regarding the minor children’s future life, child support issues, property distribution, and others.
+The document contains data related to all aspects of marriage termination, including child support calculated using the 2026 economic table (which now accounts for combined incomes up to $50,000/month), property distribution, and others.
 In a divorce decree, the debt collection, house division, and alimony terms are also commonly determined.

 Here is a list of the most typical points covered in decrees.